cloudxabide/tech-notes/AKS/azure_cni_overlay.md

 # What is Azure CNI Overlay

+## Brief
-- With Azure CNI Overlay, the cluster nodes are deployed into an Azure Virtual Network (VNet) subnet.
+With Azure CNI Overlay, the cluster nodes are deployed into an Azure Virtual Network (VNet) subnet.

 - Pods are assigned IP addresses from a private CIDR logically different from the VNet hosting the nodes.
 - Pod and node traffic within the cluster use an Overlay network.
 Network Address Translation (NAT) uses the node's IP address to reach resources outside the cluster.